jdfergason/Leaflet.Ellipse/README.md

 library for interactive maps.
 Allows specification of semi-major and semi-minor axis as well as a tilt degrees from west.

-*Requires Leaflet 0.6.0 or newer.*
+*Supports Leaflet 1.0.0 or newer.*

 ## Supported browsers